Asarum europaeum: Distribution and habitat

 Asarum europaeum has a wide distribution in Europe.
-It ranges from southern Finland and northern Russia south to southern France, Italy, Croatia, Serbia, Bosnia and Herzegovina, North Macedonia and Bulgaria.
+It ranges from southern Finland and northern Russia south to southern France, Italy, the former Yugoslavia, and Bulgaria.
 It is absent from the British Isles and Scandinavia, and also from northwestern Germany and the Netherlands.
 Within Europe, the plant is grown outside of its range in the United Kingdom, Denmark, Sweden, Norway and the Netherlands.

 It occurs mostly in deciduous woodland or coniferous forests, especially in calcareous (chalky) soils.

 Subspecies

 There are two recognised subspecies other than the type, including A. europaeum ssp. caucasicum, which is confined to the southwestern Alps, and A. europaeum ssp. italicum, which is found in central and northern Italy as well as in the Skopska Crna Gora mountains of North Macedonia and Kosovo.

 Cultivation

 A. europaeum is quite shade-tolerant and is often employed as groundcover where little else will grow.
 This plant has gained the Royal Horticultural Society's Award of Garden Merit.